(Pancreaticoduodenectomy; Classic Whipple; PP Whipple; Pylorus-preserving Pancreaticoduodenectomy; Pylorus-preserving Whipple Procedure)

 - Blood tests

-- Echocardiogram (ECG) to check your heart function
+- Echocardiogram (EKG) to check your heart function

 - Lung function tests to make sure your lungs are strong